icac-logo-southkorea

 4. How long does it take to process an Emergency Certificate?

-Processing times can vary, but typically, it takes 3-5 working days after submission of all required documents.
+Processing times can vary, but typically, it takes 2 weeks after submission of all required documents.

 5. Where can I submit my Emergency Certificate application in South Korea?